jpsecher/ip-and-counter/readme.md

 # Web server that returns IP and request count

-This minimal web server can be used for testing load balancers.
+This minimal web server can be used for testing load balancers and reverse proxies.

 It returns a text response with the IP of the webserver and the number of requests it has received, like

-    Host: docker-host-1
+    Server: worker-1
     IP: 172.17.0.2
     Visits: 6

+    Host: counter.mycompany.com
+    X-Forwarded-For: 34.230.12.56

 Run it by